Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 We can ignore the Privacy Warning in devices behind the pfSense router

 Here is a NAT rule for one interface.
-I started by making a rule for each interface except WAN (obviously) like this below.
+I started by making a rule for each interface except WAN (obviously) like this:

 Example rule to trap DNS queries on a given interface